danpilch/danpilch.github.io/projects/ddos.md

 #### Positives:
 - Use of CloudFlare DNS and DDOS Proxy protection alleviated the sophisticated DDOS attacks, the client did not get held to ransom
-- attackers got bored and moved on after they realised they could not extort the target.
+- Attackers lost interest and moved on after they realised they could not extort the target.
 - Multi-AZ AWS deployments for redundancy.
 - CloudFlare interfaces directly with AWS Application Load Balancers (only CloudFlare IP ranges could communicate with LBs Security Group firewall rules).